emberjs/rfcs/text/0029-addon-black-and-whitelist-for-apps.md

 ---
-# FIXME: This may be a further stage
+# FIXME: This may be a further stage or Discontinued since we now have allowlist and blocklist.
 Stage: Accepted
 Start Date: 2015-11-11
 Release Date: FIXME